 His family owned most of the land around here, and he was on his way to put in an embankment to prevent the sort of flooding that had devastated the area last November.
 He said that ten people had drowned here in the great inundation of 1999.

 When we came to a crossroads, we parted company with warm handshakes.
 He was worried that we would get lost, but we showed him our maps and he was reassured.

 After a while we went under the D6009 again and found ourselves in a sort of artists’ colony called the Hameau du Lac, with a monastery, workshops and a few old houses – a lovely place to live, by the look of it.

-Past that (and through an electric fence that gave us a bit of a thrill), we crossed a stream and took a dead straight, bare little road that looked as if it would flood at the first sprinkle of rain.
+Past that (and through an electric fence that gave us an unexpected thrill), we crossed a stream and took a dead straight, bare little road that looked as if it would flood at the first sprinkle of rain.
 The flat fields on either side were planted with vines.
 Then the road entered a formal avenue of plane trees, presumably planted when this was a main thoroughfare.
 There were no cars on it today.

 At that point high fences appeared on our right, and we heard muffled roars, howls and screams.
 It was the African Reserve of Sigean, an enormous zoo with lakes, trees, rocks and sandy hills amongst the enclosures.
 Unfortunately the animals were too far away to see properly.

 We joined the D6009 at a roundabout and walked half a kilometre in the bike lane beside rushing trucks and cars, before turning off at the top of the rise.